trilitech/tezos-developer-docs/src/pages/tezos-basics/get-started-with-octez/best-practices/index.md

 ## Performance

-Ensuring a good performance level for a node requires allocating enough resources of different kinds (RAM, disk, CPUs) for its typical and peek needs.
+Ensuring a good performance level for a node requires allocating enough resources of different kinds (RAM, disk, CPUs) for its typical and peak needs.
 Currently, the central performance bottleneck of a Tezos node is constituted by disk bandwidth for read/write operations.
 For this reason, when dimensioning a machine for running a node, it is important to ensure sufficient disk bandwidth.
 This implies that increasing the number of CPUs machine and the RAM size of a machine to run several nodes on it does not scale well: the disk bandwidth will be the limiting factor.
 Rather, it is more resource-effective to run single nodes on moderately powerful machines.

 When dimensioning machines for running Tezos nodes, it is advised to ensure a good disk bandwidth, such as those offered by SSD disks (and ideally, SSD/NVE disks).
 Running several nodes on the same machine should be considered with caution: pay attention not to saturate the disk bandwidth.

 {% callout type="warning" title="multi-CPU machine" %}
-Running several nodes on a multi-CPU machine will likely lead to suboptimal performance, because the disk bandwith will probably constitute the main bottleneck.
+Running several nodes on a multi-CPU machine will likely lead to suboptimal performance, because the disk bandwidth will probably constitute the main bottleneck.
 {% /callout %}